bzreinhardt/bzreinhardt.github.io/MeDb/questions.md

 ---
 *I have many questions.
 If you have good answers to any of these, please let me know!*

+## Big Questions

+How do people bootstrap creditability in the 21st century?
+The most mainstream way seems to be building a successful company or lab or being promoted to an important position in an existing org.

+## Numbers
+*HINT: any of these would be a great research project if you're in high school or college*
+- How much market cap of new businesses (<3yo) are debt-funded or cash flow positive?
+- How much market cap of new businesses (<3yo) are equity-funded?
+- How much money is put into grant funded research?
+- How many hours are spent on open-source projects?
+- How much money do companies spend on R&D?

+## Random Little Questions

 How do you effectively incorporate edits from a set of different viewpoints?
 Same question applies to advice.

 Is a lagging indicator of research vs. development that pouring more money into research won't necessarily make it faster